-Condition: The holder of a Permit shall not allow the conduct of remote gambling from the specified premises unless the remote gambling is conducted by a person who holds a remote gambling operator's licence issued by the Commission.
+Condition: The holder of a Permit shall not enter into a contractual agreement or allow a gambling operator to conduct remote gambling using the permit holder's platform from within Jersey unless if it is conducted by a person who holds a remote gambling operator's licence issued by the Commission.

-Condition: The Permit holder must notify the Commission if they suspect that gambling conducted by the holder of a remote gambling operator's licence in contravention of the specified conditions of the gambling licence.
+Condition: The Permit holder must notify the Commission if they suspect that gambling conducted by the holder of a remote gambling operator's licence is in contravention of any specified condition(s) of the gambling licence.